 - Salt (to taste)

-Mix flour, salt, olive oil and water and knead it to get a dough.
-When you push the dough with your finger it should rise back up and then rest the dough while you make the filling.
+- Mix wheat flour, salt and water and knead it to get a dough.
+Rest the dough while we make the filling.

 - Let the dough sit for at least half an hour.
 Then divide the dough into small balls and let it sit covered for another 10 minutes.